Olympus E-1 vs E-M5 II

 It is notable that the E-M5 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the E-1 does not offer wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The E-M5 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the E-1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-1 was succeeded by the Olympus E-3.
+Both the E-1 and the E-M5 II have been discontinued, but can regularly be found used on eBay.
+The E-1 was replaced by the Olympus E-3, while the E-M5 II was followed by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.

 So how do things add up?
 Is there a clear favorite between the Olympus E-1 and the Olympus E-M5 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.